 The culture came first, the foreign gods followed

-While our focus during Hanukkah is on the miracle of the Maccabee’s victory over the greatest army in the world at that time and on their spiritual dedication in the face of overwhelming odds, this holiday offers us some sobering insights if we ask the right questions.
-Nothing happens in a vacuum.
+While our focus during Hanukkah is on the miraculous Maccabee victory over the greatest army in the world at that time and on the rededication of the Holy Temple in Jersualem, this holiday offers us some imporant insights if we ask the right questions.
 A good question to ask might be, “What led up to the Greek attack and takeover of the Temple in Jerusalem?

 Hanukkah in a Nutshell